warpcode/nanorc/README.md

 Project Status
 ==============

 I am no longer using nano as my editor and hence have little motivation to continue working on this project.
-I will answer GitHub issues and fix existing bugs, but beyond that, consider this repository only an archive.
+I will answer GitHub issues and fix existing bugs, but beyond that, please consider this repository only an archive.

 Everything in the repository is in the Public Domain.
 Feel free to fork it and/or use the files for any purpose.

-<small>(I highly recommend [dex](https://github.com/tihirvon/dex) as a
-simple but much more capable editor.)</small>
+P.S.
+I highly recommend [dex](https://github.com/tihirvon/dex) as a simple but much more capable editor.

 ------